You’ve dedicated years to homeschooling. There’s a homeschool graduation in your future.

 4. Utilize your local Running Start or Dual-Enrollment program.

 We did this with our youngest daughter and our youngest son will be doing this in the fall.
-She had to enroll through a local school, so we chose a parent partnership program rather than the local high school, since they deal with homeschoolers all the time.
+She had to enroll through a local school, so we chose a parent partnership program rather than the local high school since they deal with homeschoolers all the time.
 The school approved the enrollment for the community college and the district then paid the college for the student’s courses.
-Once a quarter J would drop in to the school office with her next quarter’s class sheet filled out, her advisor would sign off the classes, and she’d take it back to the college and turn it into the Running Start counselor.
+Once a quarter J would drop in at the school office with her next quarter’s class sheet filled out, her advisor would sign off the classes, and she’d take it back to the college and turn it into the Running Start counselor.
 That was it.

 She graduated from high school with her Associate’s degree, at 18.
 Both were issued by the college.
 She never attended a single class at the approving school and they never questioned a single course she chose.
 Her advisor told us, “As long the classes she takes fulfill her degree requirements, we don’t need to even get involved with her class planning.”

 The trouble is that college classes simply aren’t an option for many high school students.

 We need to scale our son’s education to his abilities, as Autism forces us to be creative in our approaches.
 We can’t fit him into someone else’s school program.
 For us, the best option is to tailor his education and graduate him when he’s completed the WA State graduation requirements and do it ourselves.